Don’t Be Scammed By These Fake Graphics Card Sold Online

 Then it hits you like a bag of cement.
 The Mother of all Bargains!

 WOW!
 A GTX 1050 for less than 50% the store value!!
 I gotta get this before everyone finds out!
-Hollee sheet, there’s only 10 units left?!
+Hollee sheet, there are only 10 units left?!

 BUY!
 BUY!
 BUY!

-That my friend is what we social media managers call a hook.
-A price so attractive and the perceived scarcity (only 10 units left!) blended into a perfect bait.
+That my friend is what we copywriters call a hook.
+A premium product with an attractive discount and perceived scarcity (only 10 units left!) blended into a perfect bait.

 You are drawn in by the unbelievable bargain, the limited supply and the threat of being left out.

 If the buyer had any restraints, he could have checked the reviews, the company website (if any) and did some basic snooping.

 But even with ample red flags pointing to a not so good item, people ignore these warning signs for a chance to hit the jackpot.
 That’s when people get scammed.
 Not unlike being victimized by a pyramid or Ponzi scheme, the promise outweighs the risks.